 6. Follow At a Safe Distance

 We’ve all been there.
 You’re late to work and the person in front of you is driving slower than your great-grandmother.
 There’s stop-and-go traffic and it’s impossible to switch lanes.
 While you may be tempted to creep up closely behind the driver to prompt them to drive faster, it’s one of the worst things you can do.
 Let’s say the driver in front of you slams on their brakes and you rear-end them.
 Now you’re even later than you would have been if you’d patiently kept a safe distance.
 Plus, it’s difficult for even the best lawyers to prove the other driver is at fault in a rear-end collision.
-When it’s a rear-ending, chances are if you are the following driver, you will be at fault.
+When it’s a rear-end collision, chances are that if you are the following driver, you will be at fault.
 Do yourself a favor and always leave a minimum of three or four seconds of stopping time.

 7. Pass At a Safe Distance

 Passing other vehicles at a safe distance is just as important as following with enough space between you and the other cars.
 When you pass another vehicle, leave plenty of space when you move in front of them.
 That way, they won’t feel caught off guard and slam on their breaks causing a traffic collision.
-Once you’ve passed a vehicle, move out of the passing lane (left lane) to allow other cars a chance to pass – especially if you are driving slowly.
+Once you’ve passed a vehicle, move out of the passing lane (left lane) to allow other cars a chance to pass, especially if you are driving slowly.

 8. Give Yourself Time to Brake Early